 For most men, 50mg of Viagra is enough to provide the desired effect.
 However, if you find that the 50mg dose is not working well for you, you should speak to your doctor about increasing the dose to 100mg.

 To have a good outcome when taking Viagra, it is important to know what routine works best for you.
-Everyone is different, and your age and weight can affect how Viagra works.
+Everyone is different, and your age and weight can affect how the medication works.
 The more you understand the effect that Viagra has on your body, the better you can schedule your planning for the best results.

 Next, you need to become aroused so that your brain will start the process that fills your penis with blood.
 Sexual thoughts and physical stimulation release nitric oxide, a neurotransmitter that triggers the process of achieving an erection.
 Relaxing and engaging in foreplay can help to get in the mood and ease your mind, increasing the chances of Viagra working.